csalmeida/ruby-classes-and-modules/README.md

 ## Raise Exceptions

 Ruby will raise exceptions when code goes wrong.
-Additionally exceptions can alse be intentionally raised in custom Ruby scripts.
+Additional exceptions can also be raised intentionally in custom Ruby scripts.

 This can be achieved either by using Ruby's built-in exception classes or by writting custom exceptions.